 Inhale and raise one arm overhead.
 Think of lengthening it up and slightly over, so that both sides of your body stay long.
 Exhale and lower the arm.
 Repeat a few times, alternating arms and moving slowly, using the whole length of the breath.

--Place your hands underneath the shoulders so that the tips of the fingers are in line with the top of the shoulders.
+-Lying on your front, place your hands underneath the shoulders so that the tips of the fingers are in line with the top of the shoulders.

--Engage the muscles of the lower abdomen to protect your lower back and hold the core firm.
+-If your lower back is fragile, engage the muscles of the lower abdomen to protect your lower back and hold the core firm.

 -Leave the legs heavy, press down slightly through the toes and knees.